krgross/bma590-course-notes/docs/07-GeneralizedLinearModels.md

                  n.thin             = 5)
 ```

-Again, we can have a look at the posterior summaries, and plot a random sample of fits from the posterior:
+Again, we can have a look at the posterior summaries.

 ```r
 mcmc.output <- as.data.frame(jagsfit2$BUGSoutput$sims.list)